markhuberty/markhuberty.github.com/_posts/2012-10-08-voting_with_your_tweet.md

 ---
 layout: post
-title: Voting with your tweet: 2012 edition
+title: Voting with your tweet, 2012 edition
 ---

 My [paper](http://markhuberty.berkeley.edu/files/twitter_paper.pdf.zip) on electoral prediction with Twitter suggested that it might be possible to accurately forecast US House of Representatives collections using Twitter mentions of the candidates.